Skip to content

 • Set different log levels for different environments.
 For example, you may set DEBUG level in development and ERROR level in production.

 • Set a specific format for the log messages, including the timestamp or the log level.
 Using a standard format makes it easier to read the log messages.
-Use the extra parameter to pass the data to the log message.

 • Use pipelines | to separate the different parts of the log message.
 It can be useful to filter the log messages, or even to parse them.